FSmallenburg/EDMD/README.md

 This is an event-driven molecular dynamics (EDMD) code for hard spheres.
 It uses neighbor lists [1] and an efficient event calendar [2] for efficiency.

-See LINK for a complete description and benchmarking.
+See http://arxiv.org/abs/2201.01100 for a complete description and benchmarking.

 ## Code variants